Adventures in Etymology – Riddles

 The Fastest Way to Learn Japanese Guaranteed with JapanesePod101.com

-Adventures in Etymology – Deck
+Adventures in Etymology – Daff

-Today we’re exploring the origins of the word deck.
+Today we’re playing with the word daff.

 Here’s a video I made of this information: